ivlet02/PeppinoxAI/README.md

 ## 📌 Project Status
 This is the **first version** of PeppinoxAI (v0.1).
-The project is experimental and may receive updates and improvements in the future, such as:
+The project is the result of my bachelor's deegre final exam in Cybernetic Engineering and may receive updates and improvements in the future, such as:
 - Adding graphical interfaces.
-- Extending to Kubernetes or Podman.
+- Extending to oder tools such as Kubernetes, Podman, etc...
-- Supporting more application templates beyond Flask.
+- Supporting more application templates beyond Flask and Nginx.